aitschti/scp-standalone/README.md

    - Once the proxy is running, it will log the URL(s) for access.
    - For default streams (if username provided at startup): Use `http://<host>:<port>/` or the logged proxy URL.
    - For dynamic streams: Use `http://<host>:<port>/<username>` to fetch and stream for that username.
-   - The proxy supports multiple concurrent connections via threading.
+   - The proxy supports multiple concurrent connections.
-   - Use in your application or media player to access the stream that can handle HLS (HTTP Live Streaming).
+   - Use in your app of choice that can handle HLS (HTTP Live Streaming) to access the stream.

+5. **Verbosity**:
+   - By default, the proxy runs in a non-verbose mode, suppressing standard HTTP request logs, only showing essential information.
+   - To enable verbose logging, start the proxy with the `--verbose` flag.

 ## Features